 Read time : 12 mins

-Jatamansi, recognized as spikenard, has been brought to light as a sought-after healer for physical and mental disorders in Ayurveda for several centuries.
+Jatamansi, known as spikenard, has been utilized for centuries in Ayurveda to support both physical and mental health.
 The Jatamansi botanical name is Nardostachys jatamansi.
-This plant type is perennial and comes from rhizomes belonging to the Valerianaceae family.
-It is indigenous to high-altitude regions of the globe like The Himalayas.
-It is just fitting that the plant is located in India, China, Nepal, and Bhutan since it thrives in these regions.
-The most crucial portion of this plant is its root, which has an extraordinary fragrance and has become a key component of many oils, powders, and sorts of medicine derived from herbs.
+This perennial plant, originating from rhizomes, belongs to the Caprifoliaceae family.
+It is indigenous to high-altitude regions of the Himalayas, thriving in areas of India, China, Nepal, and Bhutan.
+The most crucial portion of this plant is its rhizome and root, which possesses an extraordinary fragrance and is a key component in many Ayurvedic oils, powders (Churna), and classical formulations.

 |